HamStudy/examtools-docs/content/docs/general/supportedBrowsers.md

 ---

 ## ExamTools Supported Browsers & Devices
 ExamTools is officially supported on the current version of the Chrome web browser.
-This browser will run on most modern operating systems, including Windows 10, MacOS, and most mainstream Linux distributions.
+Chrome or common derivitaves will run on most modern operating systems, including Windows 10, MacOS, and most mainstream Linux distributions.
 <br />
 <br />
 ## Community Verified Browsers & Devices